madprops/blog/docs/noda.md

 ---

-**25. Solas** - The Collective
+**25. Maelas** - The Collective

 The shared pulse.
-Solas represents the blurring of the individual into the whole.
+Maelas represents the blurring of the individual into the whole.
 It is the hum of a collective mind, the deep, unspoken understanding between disparate entities, and the profound gravity of shared memory acting as a single organism.

 ---